Federated Learning from Small Datasets: Introduction

 \section{Introduction}

-How can we learn \emph{high quality} models when data is \emph{inherently distributed} into \emph{small parts} that cannot be shared or pooled, as we for example often encounter in the medical domain~\citep{rieke2020future}?
-Federated learning solves many but not all of these problems.
-While it can achieve good global models without disclosing any of the local data, it does require sufficient data to be available at each site in order for the locally trained models to achieve a minimum quality.
-In many relevant applications, this is not the case: in healthcare settings we often have as little as a few dozens of samples~\citep{granlund2020hyperpolarized, su2021comprehensive, painter2020angiosarcoma}, but also domains where DL is generally regarded as highly successful, such as natural language processing and object detection often suffer from a lack of data~\citep{liu2020survey, kang2019few}.
+How can we learn \emph{high quality} models when data is \emph{inherently distributed} across sites and cannot be shared or pooled?
+In federated learning, the solution is to iteratively train models locally at each site and share these models with the server to be aggregated to a global model.
+As only models are shared, data usually remains undisclosed.
+This process, however, requires sufficient data to be available at each site in order for the locally trained models to achieve a minimum quality---even a single bad model can render aggregation arbitrarily bad~\citep{shamir2014distributed}.
+In many relevant applications this requirement is not met: In healthcare settings we often have as little as a few dozens of samples~\citep{granlund2020hyperpolarized, su2021comprehensive, painter2020angiosarcoma}.
+Also in domains where deep learning is generally regarded as highly successful, such as natural language processing and object detection, applications often suffer from a lack of data~\citep{liu2020survey, kang2019few}.

-In this paper, we present an elegant idea in which models are moved around iteratively and passed from client to client, thus forming a daisy-chain that the model traverses.
-This daisy-chaining allows us to learn from such small, distributed datasets simply by consecutively training the model with the data availalbe at each site.
-We should not do this naively, however, since it would not only lead to overfitting -- a common problem in federated learning which can cause learning to diverge~\citep{haddadpour2019convergence} -- but also violate privacy, since a client can infer from a model upon the data of the client it received it from~\citep{shokri2017membership}.
-To alleviate these issues, we propose an approach to combine daisy-chaining of local datasets with aggregation of models orchestrated by a coordinator, which we term federated daisy-chaining (\ourmethod).
+To tackle this problem, we propose a new building block called \textit{daisy-chaining} for federated learning in which models are trained on one local dataset after another, much like a daisy chain.
+In a nutshell, at each client a model is trained locally, sent to the server, and then---instead of aggregating local models---sent to a random other client as is (see Fig.~\ref{fig:overview}).
+This way, each local model is exposed to a daisy chain of clients and their local datasets.
+This allows us to learn from small, distributed datasets simply by consecutively training the model with the data available at each site.
+Daisy-chaining alone, however, violates privacy, since a client can infer from a model upon the data of the client it received it from~\citep{shokri2017membership}.
+Moreover, performing daisy-chaining naively would lead to overfitting which can cause learning to diverge~\citep{haddadpour2019convergence}.
+In this paper, we propose to combine daisy-chaining of local datasets with aggregation of models, both orchestrated by the server, and term this method \emph{federated daisy-chaining} (\ourmethod).